1kohei1/COP3402/README.md

 ## Fall 2016 COP3402 at UCF
 This repository is for building compiler for [PL0](https://en.wikipedia.org/wiki/PL/0) and VM for PM/0.

-[0_VM](https://github.com/1kohei1/COP3402/tree/master/0_VM) is to read PM/0 code, prints the assembler version of pm0 code, and executes the pm0 code displaying the machine state after each instruction.
+[0_VM](https://github.com/1kohei1/COP3402/tree/master/0_VM) is to read PM/0 code, prints the assembler version of pm0 code, and executes the pm0 code.

 [1_lex](https://github.com/1kohei1/COP3402/tree/master/1_lex) is to read subset of PL/0 code and prints a token list.